 Attorney Bellas will help anyone who has suffered from an SUV rollover accident.
 He can meet with you to discuss your legal options.
 If you have a case, he can fight for you on contingency, charging nothing until you receive a settlement or verdict.
 Working from our law offices in the Chicago, Illinois area, Mr. Bellas has the experience and knowledge to help anyone in the United States, from New York, Boston, Washington D.C. and Atlanta to Seattle, Denver, San Francisco, Los Angeles, and other areas of California.SUVs: Dangerous by Nature

 The tragic thing is that many people drove sport utility vehicles because they seemed safer than other cars.
 As we discuss in our article Sport Utility Vehicles - Bigger is Not Safer, nothing could be further from the truth.
 SUVs have very high centers of gravity, making them very susceptible to tipping over.
 Just a slight change in the SUV's tire pressure can make things even worse.

 In fact, sport utility vehicles are so dangerous that the government had to create a whole series of rollover tests to account for them.
 After catastrophic outcome of the recall of Firestone tires on Ford Explorers, Congress quickly enacted the TREAD Act of 2000, which required the National Highway Traffic Safety Administration ("NHTSA") to adopt a test to rate a vehicle's propensity to roll over.

-Contact Bellas & Wachowski for a free consultation to discuss a possible SUV rollover accident case.
+Contact Bellas & Wachowski Attorneys at Law for a consultation to discuss a possible SUV rollover accident case.
 We not only do all such cases on contingency, charging no attorneys' fees until our clients are paid; we will also protect our clients' finances with our Total Guard Approach.